Reading Time: 13 minutes

-Are you confused about whether Node.js is frontend or backend?
-Don’t worry we have industry experts with years of experience who can help you resolve your queries.
+Confused about whether Node.js is frontend or backend?
+Don’t worry we have industry experts with years of experience that can help you resolve your queries.
 Do check the detailed blog.

 Introduction